 A Christmas pudding is essentially a very wet, alcohol-soaked, boiled fruit cake.
-Boiling creates a similar dense texture as baking, but more moist (British puddings can also be baked or steamed).
+Boiling creates a similar dense texture as baking, but moister (British puddings can also be baked or steamed).

 Making the Christmas pudding can be a social occasion.
 Family and friends get together to create the dessert, each giving the mixture a stir, then making a wish with the hope that good fortune will find them once the pudding is served on Christmas Day.
 The Christmas pudding is traditionally decorated with a spray of holly (which is not edible).
 In some homes, it is doused in flaming brandy and brought to the table in a darkened room.

-If you want to make a traditional English Christmas pudding, you need to start at least 30 days in advance so the flavors can meld and the alcohol can blend into the cake.
+If you want to make a traditional English Christmas pudding that’s soaked in spirits, you need to start at least 30 days in advance so the flavors can meld and the alcohol can blend into the cake.
 Here’s a Christmas pudding recipe: Mark your calendar.